Will Take Charge: 2013: three-year-old season

 Will Take Charge faced Moreno again in the Pennsylvania Derby over nine furlongs at Parx on September 21.
 He conceded two pounds to his main rival and improved on his Travers performance, beating Moreno by two and a quarter lengths.
-On November 2, Will Take Charge started at odds of 13-1 for the Breeders' Cup Classic in a strong field which included Game On Dude (the favorite), Paynter, Palace Malice, Mucho Macho Man, Fort Larned and Flat Out as well as the European challenger Declaration of War.
+On November 2, Will Take Charge started at odds of 13-1 for the Breeders' Cup Classic in a strong field which included Game On Dude (the favorite), Paynter, Palace Malice, Mucho Macho Man, Fort Larned, and Flat Out as well as the European challenger Declaration of War.
 Ridden by Saez, Will Take Charge settled behind the leaders before rallying on the outside in the straight.
 He failed by a nose to catch Mucho Macho Man, with Declaration of War a head away in third place.
 On November 29, he started the 12-5 second favorite behind Game On Dude in the Clark Handicap over nine furlongs at Churchill Downs.
 Settled in midfield by Saez, he produced a sustained run in the straight to catch Game On Dude in the final strides and won by a head.

-He finished the year as the number two-ranked horse in purse wins in the US behind Mucho Macho Man but ahead of both Game on Dude and Orb.
+He finished the year as the number two-ranked horse in purse wins in the US behind Mucho Macho Man and ahead of Game on Dude and Orb.
 In late December, Willis Horton announced that he had sold a 50% share in the horse to Three Chimneys Farm, with an agreement that Will Take Charge would remain in training with Lukas for the 2014 season.
-After that, it is anticipated that he will be retired to stud.
+After that, it was anticipated that he would be retired to stud.
 In January 2014, Will Take Charge was named Champion Three-Year-Old Male Horse at the Eclipse Awards, taking 231 of the 247 votes: he also finished third to Wise Dan and Mucho Macho Man in the poll for American Horse of the Year.